Mounjaro for Weight-Loss. Everything you need to know.

 – SURMOUNT-1 (2022): Participants lost up to 22.5% body weight (52 lbs) in 72 weeks.

 – SURMOUNT-2 (2023): Similar success in diabetic patients, with 15-20% weight loss.
+These results position Mounjaro as a leader in the weight-loss medication market.

 Dosage and Administration